-(1) practices or offers to practice engineering without being registered or exempted under the laws of this state;

-(2) presents as the person's own the certificate of registration or the seal of another;

-(3) gives any false or forged evidence of any kind to the board or to any member of the board in obtaining a certificate of registration;

-(4) impersonates any other registrant;
+- (1) practices or offers to practice engineering without being registered or exempted under the laws of this state; - (2) presents as the person's own the certificate of registration or the seal of another; - (3) gives any false or forged evidence of any kind to the board or to any member of the board in obtaining a certificate of registration; - (4) impersonates any other registrant; - (5) uses an expired, suspended, or revoked certificate of registration; or - (6) otherwise violates this chapter;

-(5) uses an expired, suspended, or revoked certificate of registration; or commits a Class B misdemeanor.
+commits a Class B misdemeanor.

-(6) otherwise violates this chapter;
+of this article.